 that date to westward expansion; the legacy of native cultures

 ; and the awe-inspiring natural wonders

 that have graced these lands since time immemorial.
 There to be explored within a few hours’ drive from the path of Route 66

-The fifty trips in The Backroads of Route 66
+The thirty trips in The Backroads of Route 66

 offer new travel opportunities